What is your professional background?

 What interests you in composite materials?

 The possibility of modifying the properties according to the needs.
 For example, if you need a stiffer airplane wing, you can add fiber, but only where it's needed.
-By contributing to optimization and lightning, composite materials are not only an economic asset, but also an ecological one.
+By contributing to optimization and lightening, composite materials are not only an economic asset, but also an ecological one.